 So why are so many people leaving California for other states?

-Texas was number one for domestic migration in 2015, netting 170,100 migrants from other states.
+Texas is consistently number one for domestic migration.
 What does Texas have that we don’t?
 Some major draws include:

 - a low cost of living (including low home prices, contributing to a homeownership rate nine percentage points higher than California’s);